yvonnersz/jobplica/jobplica-backend/README.md

 # Jobplica

-This app is intended to help a student organize all their job applications.
-The user will fill out a form with the company information and upon submission, will create a card with the submitted details.
+This app is intended to help a student organize all their job applications after graduation.
+The user will fill out a form with the company information and upon submission, the app will create a card with the submitted details.
 The user will have the option to leave comments on a company card or edit/delete companies, in case of a mistake.
 The user will also have the ability to filter out cards by either status or date, or view some basic statistics.